VJ-Varanasi/personal-website/content/post/trading_strat/index.md

 ## Overview

-After our preliminary exploration of our timeseiries, our next objective was to develop a proof of concept alpha yielding trading strategy using the metaculus user data.
-We designed and tested our trading strategies via BackTrader.
-A complete write-up of our testing strategies can be found at {{% staticref "uploads/Trading Strategies Guide.pdf" "newtab" %}}Trading Strategies Guide{{% /staticref %}}.
-Corresponding code and strategies can be found at [VXX_Metaculus_POC.py script](https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/VXX_Metaculus_POC.py) and [trading_strat.py script] (https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/trading_strat.py).
-At a high level, we our optimized trading strategies were able to produce profits, but we were unable to develop simply strategies with positive sharpe-ratios.
-Further work is needed to amplify the signal and produce alpha-generating strategies.
+After our preliminary timeseiries exploration, our next objective was to develop a trading strategy using the metaculus user data.
+We designed and tested a set of proof of concept trading strategies using python's BackTrader.
+A complete write-up of our strategies and corresponding results can be found at {{% staticref "uploads/Trading Strategies Guide.pdf" "newtab" %}}Trading Strategies Guide{{% /staticref %}}.
+More information about backtrading code and trading strategies can be found at [VXX_Metaculus_POC.py script](https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/VXX_Metaculus_POC.py) and [trading_strat.py script](https://github.com/VJ-Varanasi/VIX-Metaculus/blob/master/trading_strat.py).
+At a high level, our proof of concept was partially successful in that our strategies were able to produce profits; however, our strategies were unable to generate positive sharpe ratios.
+Further work is required to amplify metaculus signal and produce alpha-generating strategies.